caltechlibrary/ws/README.md

 + WS_URL the URL to listen for by _ws_
   + default is http://localhost:8000
-+ WS_HTDOCS the directory of your static content you need to serve
++ WS_DOCROOT the directory of your static content you need to serve
   + the default is ./htdocs
 + WS_SSL_KEY the path the the SSL key file (e.g. etc/ssl/site.key)
   + default is empty, only checked if your WS_URL is starts with https://